TolikPylypchuk/Darkness/README.md

 The start tile is pink and on the left side, and the finish tile is purple and on the right side.

-If you're on a laptop, use the keyboard arrow keys to move and turn.
+Use the keyboard arrow keys to move and turn, or click/tap on the buttons below the maze.

-Alternatively, you can click/tap on the maze itself to move.
-Click/tap on the upper part to move/turn up, on the lower part - down, on the left part - to the left, right part - to the right.

 ## Settings